-NMU’s School of Nursing prepares students to excel in a variety of hospital and community settings.
-You’ll acquire expert knowledge, technical competence and interpersonal skills.
-Our nursing curriculum is one of the most diverse in the Midwest.
-Admission into the nursing program is highly competitive, and students are required to apply for acceptance after having successfully completed a series of prerequisite courses, including human anatomy and physiology, chemistry, psychology, sociology, medical microbiology and nutrition.
+Admission into the nursing program is highly competitive, and students are required to apply for acceptance after having successfully completed a series of prerequisite courses, including human anatomy and physiology, chemistry, psychology, growth and development, medical microbiology and nutrition.